tapiwamatare/Titanic---Machine-Learning-from-Disaster/README.md

   | Embarked    | Input         | Nominal           | Port of embarkation (C = Cherbourg; Q = Queenstown; S = Southampton) |
   | Survived    | Target        | Binary            | Survival status (0 = No, 1 = Yes) |

-## EDA (Exploratory Data Analysis)
-- **Engaging in Exploratory Data Analysis (EDA), I embark on a journey of understanding my dataset deeply.
-Through various visualization techniques, I:**

-- **Visualize distributions of key numerical features like age, number of siblings/spouses (SibSp), number of parents/children (Parch), and fare.
-This helps me uncover trends and identify outliers.**
-- **Explore relationships between different variables, potentially revealing correlations that could impact survival predictions.**

-## Data Cleaning
-- **Data cleaning is a pivotal stage in my analysis.
-In this phase, I:**
-- **Address missing values meticulously, strategically choosing methods like imputation to fill in the gaps in my data.**
-- **Drop irrelevant columns such as "PassengerId," "Cabin," "Name," and "Ticket," which don't significantly contribute to my analysis.**
-- **Engage in feature engineering, crafting new features or transforming existing ones to enrich my dataset.
-This can lead to improved predictive performance.**

 ## Test Data
 - **Source of Test Data**: The Titanic dataset from Kaggle.